stephen-mw/ec2list/README.md

 ec2list
 =======

-List hosts across multiple accounts and all regions.
+Quickly and easily list hosts across multiple accounts and all regions.
 Saves you from having to go searching through accounts if you're looking for a specific instance.

 The application is multi-threaded and should return results in 5 to 6 seconds depending on how many accounts and regions you have.
 To get better performance comment out regions that you aren't actively using.